cruel-intentions/stylops/README.md

 * Make array harder to write
 * Find a way to set keys with spaces ie: `{ "stylops analis": "Stylopidae"}`
+* Support other CSS features (more selectors, import, variables, media-query)

 # Usage